Kirkland Lake Miners' Memorial

-Background of this Grass-roots Project
+Background of this grassroots project

 The Miners' Memorial Foundation was chaired by Steven Yee, a local miner and president of the United Steel Workers – District 6 Union.
 2,3 The committee was largely made up of local miners and their mission was to create a monument in order to make sure that there was a place so that the miners who built their town could be remembered.
-After ten years of hard work the Miners' Memorial project culminated on July 25, 1994, when the Monument was completed and donated to the town of Kirkland Lake during its 75th anniversary celebration.
+After ten years of hard work the Miners' Memorial project culminated on July 25, 1994, when the monument was completed and donated to the town of Kirkland Lake during its 75th anniversary celebration.
 The ceremony was attended by hundreds of local people 3.

 With regards to fundraising, this project was largely a 'grass roots' effort that relied upon community bingos and Nevadas.
 The federal and provincial governments also made important contributions as did a Rita MacNeil benefit.
 Even the artists who designed the monument, Rob Moir and Sally Lawrence, were local.
 Further, once all of the components of the Monument were created, they were assembled by miners who volunteered their spare time to see their project completed.